Ricadamm/NLP-Project_Event-Prediction-Analyzing-Impact-on-Dollar-Exchange-Rates/README.md

 ## Project Overview

-This project develops an end-to-end NLP and analytical pipeline to investigate whether global geopolitical events reported in the news influence and help predict fluctuations in the **USD/IDR exchange rate**.
+This project investigates whether global geopolitical news influences and can help predict fluctuations in the **USD/IDR exchange rate**.

-The Task 1 pipeline focuses on:
+Task 1 focuses on building a reproducible data pipeline for:

-- Historical geopolitical news acquisition
+- historical geopolitical news acquisition,
-- News filtering and preprocessing
+- CNBC article discovery and metadata enrichment,
+- deterministic geopolitical filtering,
-- Bank Indonesia JISDOR exchange-rate preprocessing
+- Bank Indonesia JISDOR preprocessing,
-- Timezone-aware temporal alignment between news and JISDOR trading dates
+- timestamp-aware news-to-trading-day alignment, and
-- Generation of article-level and daily datasets for downstream NLP and predictive modeling
+- generation of daily datasets for downstream NLP and predictive modeling.

-The study period covers **1 September 2021 – 1 September 2026**.
+**Study period:** 1 September 2021 – 1 September 2026.

 ---